teivah/designdeck/reliability.md

 ## Circuit breaker

-Used to prevent a network or service failure from cascading to other failures Implemented on the client side
+Used to prevent a network or service failure from cascading to other failures Implemented on the client-side

 Three states:
 - Closed: accept requests
 - Open: do not accept requests and fail immediately
 - Half-open: give the service another chance (can also be implemented using a probe)

-The circuit can be opened when the health endpoint of the service is down or when the number of consecutive error reaches a threshold
+The circuit can be opened when the health endpoint of the service is down or when the number of consecutive errors reaches a threshold

 ## Exponential backoff